chevereto/v4-docs/developer/how-to/debug.md

 ### Editing source

-You can enable error display by editing the source code to force display of debug information.
+You can force error display by editing the source code.

 * Open `app/legacy/load/register-handlers.php`
 * Change this: